ionic-team/ionic-site/content/docs/intro/migration/index.md

 })
 ```

-You can rewrite this in V2 like this:
+You can rewrite this using the latest Ionic like this:

 ```
 @Component({
   templateUrl:'main/main.html'
 })
 export class MainCmp {
-  constructor(){
+  constructor() {

   }
 }